 - Project 3 Fermentation (15 ECTS)

 - Analytical chemistry 1 (10 ECTS)

-- Applied mathematics 1 (5 ECTS)
+- Mathematical modelling (5 ECTS)

-Semester four shall give the students an introduction to the central scientific areas that are important for almost all biotechnological processing industry: fermentation technology and analytical chemistry.
-The students must once again apply their CDIO tools to solve a practical engineering problem in a project group, while also demonstrating the ability to relate their work to the theory of scientific methods.
+This semester shall give the students an introduction to the central scientific areas that are important for almost all biotechnological processing industry: fermentation technology and analytical chemistry.
+The students must once again apply their CDIO framework to solve a practical engineering problem in a project group, while also demonstrating the ability to relate their work to the theory of scientific methods.

 In the course of this semester's project, the students shall be provided with experience in the planning and management of a larger multidisciplinary project process that comprises the execution of practical experimental work.
-The project is concerned with fermentation technological production and development.
-The project is based on the presentations of relevant businesses' production and on problems from development projects.
-Three central academic disciplines are involved in the project: fermentation, theory of scientific methods and project-based learning and teaching.

-During this semester, there is a significant focus on the students' ability to navigate within and manage the multidisciplinary aspect.
+The project is concerned with fermentation technology-based production and development.
+The project is based on the presentations of relevant businesses' production or on problems from development projects.
+Three central academic disciplines are involved in the project: fermentation, theory of scientific methods, and project work.
+Hence, during this semester, there is a significant focus on the students' ability to navigate within and manage the multidisciplinary aspect.
 Focus areas comprise project management and design of experimental project processing, natural science methods, the engineering profession and role and the communication and discussion of the project result - in writing as well as in speech.

 The course Analytical chemistry 1 incorporates the students' competences from the preceding subjects, General and organic chemistry, Physical chemistry, Biochemistry, and Enzyme technology.
-Competences within analytical chemistry are essential to understand e.g. the work with quality assurance and control in biotechnological production industry.
+Competences within analytical chemistry are essential to understand e.g. the work with quality assurance and control in the biotechnology-based production industry.

-The course Applied mathematics 1 is based on the students' competences acquired in Mathematics 1+2 as well as acquired competences within Chemical engineering.
-Together with Analytical chemistry 1, this academic subject is targeted at preparing the students for Project 4 Downstream processing that incorporates the modelling of processes, as well as the characterisation and analysis of purified bioproducts.
+The course Mathematical modelling is based on the students' competences acquired in Mathematics 1 and Statistics as well as acquired competences within chemical engineering.
+Together with Analytical chemistry 1, this academic subject is targeted at preparing the students for Project 4 Downstream processing that incorporates the simulation of processes, as well as the characterisation and analysis of purified bio-products.

-- obtain basic skills within within fermentation and fermentation technology - obtain basic skills within quantitative chemical analysis, comprising sample preparation, the application of standards, selection of methods and data processing - obtain basic skills within trial design and statistical methods with respect to the treatment of experimental data - demonstrate an ability to understand the theoretical background of calculations and mathematical models in respect of systems within the framework of biotechnological and process-engineering systems
+- obtain basic skills within fermentation and fermentation technology - obtain basic skills within quantitative chemical analysis, comprising sample preparation, the application of standards, selection of methods and data processing - obtain basic skills within trial design and statistical methods with respect to the treatment of experimental data - demonstrate an ability to understand the theoretical background of calculations and mathematical models in respect of systems within the framework of biotechnological and process-engineering systems